munishbp/AI-PEER/README.md

 npx expo run:android    # Build and run (or use Android Studio)
 ```

 Note: This is a bare workflow project.
-Expo Go will not work due to native modules.

 ## Features

 **Implemented:**